prometheus-operator/prometheus-operator/Documentation/api.md

 Targets responding with a body larger than this many bytes will cause the scrape to fail.</p>
 <p>It requires Prometheus &gt;= v2.28.0.</p>
+<p>When both <code>enforcedBodySizeLimit</code> and <code>bodySizeLimit</code> are defined and greater than zero, the following rules apply:
+* Scrape objets without a defined bodySizeLimit value will inherit the global bodySizeLimit value (Prometheus &gt;= 2.45.0) or the enforcedBodySizeLimit value (Prometheus &lt; v2.45.0).
+* Scrape objets with a bodySizeLimit value less than or equal to enforcedBodySizeLimit keep their specific value.
+* Scrape objets with a bodySizeLimit value greater than enforcedBodySizeLimit are set to enforcedBodySizeLimit.</p>
 </td>
 </tr>
 <tr>